lesserbug/MRV/README.md

 ## What MRV Adds

-The main addition is the `mrv_executor` crate.
-It receives committed DAG outputs from the consensus layer, constructs committed execution slices, and orders AUFs using MRV's structural evidence rules.
+The core MRV logic is implemented in the `mrv_executor` crate.
+The repository also includes integration changes across `consensus/`, `node/`, and `benchmark/`: consensus outputs are routed to MRV, the node binary wires MRV between consensus delivery and execution analysis, and the benchmark harness records MRV ordering latency and end-to-end performance.

 At a high level, MRV performs four steps: